raymondoyondi/To-do-List/README.md

 ## 🚀 Overview

 The **Task Manager** is a simple, yet effective, single-page web application designed to help users manage their daily tasks efficiently and with minimal fuss.
-Built using fundamental web technologies (HTML, CSS, and vanilla JavaScript), this application provides a clean, intuitive interface for adding, tracking, and completing your to-do items.
+Built using fundamental web technologies (HTML5, CSS3, and JavaScript), this application provides a clean, intuitive interface for adding, tracking, and completing your to-do items.
 It’s perfect for anyone needing a straightforward tool to keep their day organized without the complexity of larger, feature-heavy applications.

 This project focuses on providing a snappy, client-side solution for personal task organization, prioritizing ease of use and a smooth user experience.